michael-allen-personal/nvim/README.md

 Look into [obsidian.nvim](https://github.com/epwalsh/obsidian.nvim) plugin configuration

 Consider moving the "get project exe name" function to ft_helpers, its currently commented out in rust.lua

+Add something for fixing indentation of comments on format.
+Lets make it pretty :)